-When I was a child one of my mom’s favorite punishments was to cut my hair short.
+When I was a child, one of my mom’s favorite punishments was to cut my hair short.
 I mean really short, basically a boy’s cut!
 Like all little girls in elementary school at that time, I wanted to have long hair.
 As a kid and even in my adulthood, I never understood why she used this weird punishment.
 She never applied this hair cutting punishment to my sister and my brother who both were blond.
-As a kid, I thought it is all about her hating that my brown hair would show easily on the white marble floor while my sister’s blonde long hair did not.
+As a kid, I thought it is all about her hating that my brown hair would show easily on the white marble floor.
+Blond hair did not do that.

 Understanding style tribes helps understand behavior